rgknow/NanoBot/README.md

 **Discover, Connect, Extend**

-Browse a growing library of MCP plugins to expand your AI's capabilities and streamline your workflows effortlessly.
-Visit [lobehub.com/mcp](https://lobehub.com/mcp) to explore the MCP Marketplace, which offers a curated collection of integrations that enhance your AI's ability to work with various tools and services.
+Browse a growing library of educational MCP plugins to expand your educational AI's capabilities and streamline your learning workflows effortlessly.
+Visit [nanobot.edu/mcp](https://nanobot.edu/mcp) to explore the Educational MCP Marketplace, which offers a curated collection of safe educational integrations that enhance your AI's ability to work with various educational tools and services.

 From productivity tools to development environments, discover new ways to extend your AI's reach and effectiveness.
 Connect with the community and find the perfect plugins for your specific needs.